codeorelse/formagical.JS/README.md

 - User started using form by interacting with one of its elements
 - User enters a certain form element (focus)
 - User leaves a certain form element (unfocus)
+- User leaves a certain form element and leaves the field blank (unfocus)
+- User leaves a certain form element and leaves the field blank while it was filled before (unfocus)
 - User starts typing in an certain element (input and textarea only)
 - Users changes the selection of a certain form element (dropdown, radiobutton and checkbox only)
 - Users pauses typing and continues